CalebSkinner1/FantasyDynasty/README.md

 # To Do

 ## near future ideas
-1. Posterior predictive check for future value model (BART)
-2. Account for variance of projections (widen intervals)
+1. Account for variance of projections (widen intervals)
-3. Adjust for heteroscedasticity in draft pick values
+2. Adjust for heteroscedasticity in draft pick values
-4. add remaining tabs to website
+3. add remaining tabs to website
-5. add pictures to each player
+4. add pictures to each player
-6. incorporate randomness into future standings projection
+5. incorporate randomness into future standings projection

 ## once season starts
 1. Some code will surely break